SchlenkR/applied_fsharp_challenge/artikel/proofreading/edited_tracked_reviewAndAccept.md

 ![Sin Wave](./sinus_wave.png)

-Here, I have captured a sine wave with the *amplitude* of 0.5 and a frequency of ca. 150Hz (assuming the x-scale is milliseconds, then I have three cycles in 0.02s = 150Hz).
+Here, I have captured a sine wave with the _amplitude_ of 0.5 and a frequency of ca. 150Hz (assuming the x-scale is milliseconds, then I have three cycles in 0.02s = 150Hz).
 The sample rate is 1kHz because I have captured 20 samples in 0.02s.
 That makes 1000 samples in 1s.
 This is 1kHz.

-Given that I have a sample rate of 16Hz, I can simplify the time-value sequence to just a value sequence:
+Given that I have a sample rate of 16Hz, I can just a value sequence instead of a time-value sequence:

 ```fsharp
 ```

 The point in time of the the n-th value in the sequence can easily be calculated when sample rate and starting time are given.
-This fact is fundamental and leads to a definition of what *processing* means:
+This fact is fundamental and leads to a definition of what _processing_ means:

 <statement>DSP is about creating or changing sequence of values.</statement>

 That sounds very general - and it indeed is!
-The techniques introduced here have basically no specialization in terms of "sound" or "audio" - even if they fit well.
+The techniques introduced here have basically no specialization in terms of "sound" or "audio" - even if they fit well in that domain.

 <hint>

-For the sake[SGF12] of simplification, please note that the sample code won't use real-world parameters like `8000.0Hz`.
-[SGF13] Instead, pseudo values are used to create a comprehensive result and keep the code simple.
+For the sake of simplification, please note that the sample code won't use real-world parameters like `8000.0Hz`.
+Instead, pseudo values are used to create a comprehensive result and keep the code simple.

 </hint>

 #### Real Time

 "Real Time" originally means that a system is able to react in a predefined timespan.
-That doesn't necessarily mean it has to be "fast" in the context of the problem, but only that it is reliable in terms of reaction time.
+That does not necessarily mean it has to be "fast" in the context of the problem, but only that it is reliable in terms of reaction time.
 Since making music mostly has a "live" character, this is a huge constraint that affects how computer music is made.
-An example: You composed a nice synth line, and now you want to apply your handwritten distortion[SGF14] effect to it.
+An example: You composed a nice synth line, and now you want to apply your handwritten distortion effect to it.
 While it is playing, you want to tune parameters of your effect - and you expect to hear a change in sound _immediately_, which usually means in some 10 to 100 ms. When that timespan is longer, IMHO, it's not that fun anymore and is also harder because you are missing the direct feedback of your action.

 As a consequence, you have to design systems that work on a per-sample basis instead of having random access to the whole input sequence.
 This means it is not possible to wait until the whole input signal (the synth line) is available and then apply your effect by mapping values.
 That amount of latency wouldn't be acceptable for the _most_ use cases.
-Therefore, signal processing can be seen as some kind of *stream processing*.
+Therefore, signal processing can be seen as some kind of _stream processing_.

 ### Distinction

 Audio DSP and computer music are broad fields.
 This article focuses on some aspects while only touching others or not discussing others.
 Here, I will list the key concepts and distinctions of this article.

-* The focus is on creating and manipulating[SGF15] samples that finally may result in sounds, rather than on control signals or composition.
+* The focus is on creating and manipulating samples that finally may result in sounds, rather than on control signals or composition.
+It also does not discuss libraries for audio playback.
 * The article focuses on monophonic mono signals, although the concepts allow polyphony and multichannel signals.
 * There are no performance considerations in this article for the introduced concepts.
 * Signals are represented in the time domain, not in the frequency domain.